dev-praneet/freeCodeCamp-ReactJS-2021/README.md

-# freeCodeCamp ReactJS course for beginners
+# freeCodeCamp ReactJS course for beginners - 2021 Tutorial

-This is a
+This is a beginner/intermediate course on React.

 ## Table of contents